dekoza/mtgpl/docs/_sources/TBD.rst.txt

    This spell costs |mana_1| less to cast for each enchantment you control.

-:mtgtip:`Callaphe, Beloved of the Sea<https://img.scryfall.com/cards/border_crop/front/c/5/c5d433f2-0a3b-4f45-83a3-ed600a6d10b1.jpg?1578349265|https://scryfall.com/card/thb/45/callaphe-beloved-of-the-sea?utm_source=api>`
+:mtgtip:`Callaphe, Beloved of the Sea<https://img.scryfall.com/cards/border_crop/front/c/5/c5d433f2-0a3b-4f45-83a3-ed600a6d10b1.jpg?1578994896|https://scryfall.com/card/thb/45/callaphe-beloved-of-the-sea?utm_source=api>`
-   Callaphe's power is equal to your to devotion to blue.
+   Callaphe's power is equal to your devotion to blue.
 (Each |mana_u| in the mana costs of permanents you control counts toward your devotion to blue.)

    Creatures and enchantments you control have "Spells your opponents cast that target this permanent cost |mana_1| more to cast".